OpenBMB/MiniCPM-V/README.md

 ## Model License <!-- omit in toc -->

-* This repository is released under the [Apache-2.0](https://github.com/OpenBMB/MiniCPM/blob/main/LICENSE) License.

-* The usage of MiniCPM-o/V model weights must strictly follow [MiniCPM Model License.md](https://github.com/OpenBMB/MiniCPM/blob/main/MiniCPM%20Model%20License.md).
+* The MiniCPM-o/V model weights and code are open-sourced under the [Apache-2.0](https://github.com/OpenBMB/MiniCPM-V/blob/main/LICENSE) license.

-* The models and weights of MiniCPM are completely free for academic research. after filling out a ["questionnaire"](https://modelbest.feishu.cn/share/base/form/shrcnpV5ZT9EJ6xYjh3Kx0J6v8g) for registration, are also available for free commercial use.
+* To help us better understand and support our users, we would deeply appreciate it if you could consider optionally filling out a brief registration ["questionnaire"](https://modelbest.feishu.cn/share/base/form/shrcnpV5ZT9EJ6xYjh3Kx0J6v8g).

 ## Statement <!-- omit in toc -->